blakeparkinson/bb-marketing/README.md

 * add faint line (done)

 About Us:
-* Spacing between text and computer, computer needs to drop below text
+* Spacing between text and computer, computer needs to drop below text (done)
 * Make images individual and text html so we can edit and add titles and a bio
 * Use our instagram feed here
 * This should work as a carousel